nab-velocity/android-sdk/README.md

 <h2>2.1 BankcardTransactionResponsePro</h2><br/>

-This class has the following main attributes with its name and datatype. <br/>
+This class has the following main attributes with its name and data type. <br/>
      1.   status - String     <br/>
      2.   statusCode - String     <br/>
      3.   statusMessage - String     <br/>